It’s a Fact: Shopping at Independent Home Improvement Retailers Builds Stronger Communities

 Questions & Answers

-We sat down with Dan Tratensek, vice president of publishing for NRHA, and Bill Brunelle, co-founder and managing partner of Independent We Stand.
+We sat down with Dan Tratensek, vice president of publishing for NHPA, and Bill Brunelle, co-founder and managing partner of Independent We Stand.
 Here, they share insights from the Home Sweet Home Study and discuss ways to use the data to benefit independent home improvement retailers.

 Tell us a little bit about the idea behind the study.
 What did you hope to achieve when you set out to conduct this research?